muteb/Hoarder/README.md

 * type : The type of the  artifact.
 Could be `cmd` or `run`
 * description : a description  about the artifact.
 This key is used in hoarder command line to show some information about the artifact.

+##Contributors:
+Big thanks to AbdulRhman Alfaifi https://github.com/AbdulRhmanAlfaifi for his tremendous effrot in rewriting this project in a proper way and his ideas.